x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/add-or-remove-an-address-list.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 86bd5651-ad41-4516-bf23-6579f4e4da03
-description: "You can use the Shell to add or remove an address list from an offline address book (OAB).
+description: "You can use Exchange Online PowerShell to add or remove an address list from an offline address book (OAB).
 By default, there is an OAB named the Default Offline Address Book that contains the global address list (GAL).
 OABs are generated based on the address lists that they contain.
 To create custom OABs that users can download, you can add or remove address lists from OABs."
 ---

 # Add an address list to or remove an address list from an offline address book

-You can use the Shell to add or remove an address list from an offline address book (OAB).
+You can use Exchange Online PowerShell to add or remove an address list from an offline address book (OAB).
 By default, there is an OAB named the Default Offline Address Book that contains the global address list (GAL).
 OABs are generated based on the address lists that they contain.
 To create custom OABs that users can download, you can add or remove address lists from OABs.

 For additional management tasks related to OABs, see [Offline address book procedures](offline-address-book-procedures.md).